Taritsyn/LibSassHost/src/LibSassHost.Native.debian-x64/readme.txt

    =============
    RELEASE NOTES
    =============
-   Added support of LibSass version 3.5.4.
+   Added support of the LibSass version 3.5.5.

    ============
    PROJECT SITE